Facts about Natural Bridge State Resort Park Kentucky

 From Memorial Day through Labor Day, you can rent a kayak or stand-up paddleboard (SUP) in Natural Bridge State Park to paddle around Mill Creek Lake (a great place for fishing and beginner paddlers).

 Boat rentals are provided through Red River Adventure (formerly Paddle Adventure) for fairly affordable rates.
-As of the 2018 season, tandem kayak (seats 2 adults and 1 child) is $40, a single kayak is $25 and a stand-up paddleboard is $25.
+As of the 2019 season, boat rental rates are as follows:

 Please note, Red River Adventure only supplies kayak rentals to Mill Creek Lake on weekends and holidays.